nnaaffffuu/motorcycle-sales-system/README.md

 # Motorcycle Sales System

-A simple motorcycle sales system made with Java ☕.
+A simple motorcycle sales system made with Java Swing and Apache Derby.